Merck Manual

 Pearls & Pitfalls

-• If vaginal bleeding occurs after 20 weeks gestation, exclude placenta previa by ultrasonography before doing a pelvic examination.
+• If vaginal bleeding occurs during the second or third trimester, exclude placenta previa by ultrasonography before doing a pelvic examination.

 In all women with suspected symptomatic placenta previa, fetal heart rate monitoring is indicated.